rust-lang/unsafe-code-guidelines/reference/src/representation/structs-and-tuples.md

 ### Default layout ("repr rust")

-The default layout of structs is undefined and subject to change between compiler revisions.
+The default layout of structs is undefined and subject to change between individual compilations.
 We further do not guarantee that two structs with different names (but the same field types) will be laid out in the same way (for example, the hypothetical struct representing tuples ).
 Finally, the presence or absence of generics can make a